lioryariv/volsdf/DATA_CONVENTION.md

 The `cameras.npz` contains also one normalization matrix named "scale_mat_{i}" (identical for all i) for changing the coordinates system such that the cameras and the region of interest are located inside a sphere with radius 3 located at the origin (more details are in the paper).

-### Preprocess
+### Preprocess new data
-For converting BlendedMVS cameras format to ours, run:
+For converting BlendedMVS cameras format to ours (not required for the supplied scans), run :
 ```
 cd data/preprocess/
 python parse_cameras_blendedmvs.py --blendedMVS_path [BLENDED_MVS_PATH] --output_cameras_file [OUTPUT_CAMERAS_NPZ_FILE] --scan_ind [BLENDED_MVS_SCAN_ID]